 Moving parts seem like a bad idea, but I commend Oppo for trying something innovative

 Oppo claims the camera module can be raised and lowered over 300 thousand times, but the phone prompts you to use the camera much more often than you would on a daily basis.
-The device has no fingerprint reader, instead relying on a 3D face scanning feature, which uses infrared light to create a depth map of your face.
+The device has no fingerprint reader, relying instead on a 3D face scanning feature, which uses infrared light to create a depth map of your face.
 It works well, but moving the camera module up and down every time you unlock your phone seems like a bad idea.
 It remains to be seen how durable it will actually end up being.

 The device will be available in Bordeaux red and glacier blue.
 Be warned the red is definitely purple — at least the one I used was.
 Nonetheless, the phone is gorgeous.
 The color is a sloping gradient, transitioning from black in the center to purple on the rims.
 It looks great, and reminds me a bit of how the OnePlus 6 mirror black edition reflects light.

-The right side of the phone houses the power button while the you’ll find the volume rocker on the left side.
+The right side of the phone houses the power button while you’ll find the volume rocker on the left side.
 The bottom of this phone is a little different.
 It’s got the standard USB Type-C port and bottom firing speakers, but Oppo also opted to place the SIM card tray on the other side of the charging port.
-I think this is perfect positioning, especially there’s no headphone jack.
+I think this is perfect positioning, especially since there’s no headphone jack.
 This placement adds a form of symmetry to the phone.
-Only the power button and volume rockers off axis.
+Only the power button and volume rockers are off axis.
 Heck, even the word Oppo is a palindrome.

 Besides the camera module, the display is definitely the most striking aspect of this device.
 The face of the phone is almost completely display, clocking a screen-to-body ratio of 93.8 percent.
 This is one of the highest screen-to-body ratios we’ve ever seen, only rivaled by the Vivo NEX.
 The phone’s bottom bezel is comparable to that of the OnePlus 6.
 It’s often said the newest Oppo phone is the reference design for whatever OnePlus releases next.
 I’d be happy for the 6T to look this good.